How to Download Disney Plus Movies to MP4? 2026 Solution

 The StreamFab interface allows you to pre-select your preferred output settings.
 After launching the software on your device (Windows or Mac), you can navigate to the settings menu to designate MP4 as the default output format for all future downloads.

-As StreamFab supports output in both MP4 and MKV formats, I usually set MP4 as the default output file format right after I install it.
+As StreamFab supports output in both MP4 and MKV formats (if you prefer the latter, here is a guide on how to download disney plus to mkv), I usually set MP4 as the default output file format right after I install it.

 Step 2: Account Access